-Following is a series of the most commonly asked questions in our clinic regarding Chinese Herbal Medicine.
-We hope the answers provided will give the information necessary for you to make a well-informed decision about considering Chinese Herbal Medicine.
-It is our goal to help you move forward on your path to a better quality of life with health and healing.
-If you have questions that are not answered here, or elsewhere on the website, please contact us.
-We will also keep updating this page as new questions arise.
+The most commonly asked questions regarding Chinese Herbal Medicine are listed below.
+I hope the answers provided will give you the information necessary to make a well-informed decision about considering Chinese Herbal Medicine.
+It is my goal to help you move forward on your path to a better quality of life with health and healing.
+If you have additional questions, please contact me.

-Traditional Chinese Medicine is a holistic medicine that is based on the balance of the complementary opposites of Yin and Yang.
-Chinese Herbal Medicine has a history of more than 4,000 years and is at the core of Traditional Chinese Medicine, right alongside Acupuncture.
+Chinese Herbal Medicine has a history of more than 4,500 years and is at the core of Traditional Chinese Medicine, alongside Acupuncture.
 Fifty original Chinese herbal formulas were written in the ancient Chinese medical texts and are still used today due to their efficacy.
-Chinese Herbal Medicine uses nature’s harvest of natural substances – primarily plants and minerals – to promote natural healing and good health.
+Chinese Herbal Medicine uses nature’s harvest of natural substances, primarily plants and minerals, to promote natural healing and good health.
 Chinese Herbal Medicine is a very powerful system of healing that has been continuously researched in Chinese medical literature.
 Chinese herbs can offer not only symptomatic relief in acute cases, but can also strengthen the body systems of many patients who cope with chronic conditions.

 Why Should I Consider your Herbal Dispensary?

-We use the most exacting methods of quality control.
-We use high-quality herbs that are rigorously tested and controlled for purity.
-Most of the herbs used in our prescriptions are imported from China, and all are as close to organically grown as is possible to obtain at the time.
+The most exacting methods of quality control are used in my clinic.
+Only high-quality herbs that are rigorously tested and controlled for purity are considered for distribution.
+Most of the herbs used in my prescriptions are imported from China, and all are as close to organically grown as is possible to obtain at the time.

 Are Chinese Herbs Safe?

 All of the Chinese herbal products prescribed in the clinic are manufactured by companies meeting FDA Good Manufacturing Practice (GMP) standards.
-We investigate each distributor thoroughly, which means our herbs are of consistently high quality to ensure we are offering the safest product available.
+I investigate each distributor thoroughly, which means the forumulas I prescribe are of consistently high quality to ensure I am offering the safest product available.

 In What Form are My Herbs Prescribed?

-Dosing the formula for the patient is an art and skill.
-Because dosing is based on the age, sex, size and chronicity of the main complaint, it stands to reason that following the dosage as written on the bottle may not be effective enough and therefore one should only get the herbal prescriptions from a licensed practitioner and never on-line...
+Creating the proper formula for each patient is an art and skill.
+Dosing is based on the age, sex, size and chronicity of the main complaint.
+Following the dosage as written on the bottle may not be effective enough and therefore one should only get the herbal prescriptions from a licensed practitioner and never online.

 Liquid Extracts/Tinctures.
-The most popular choice of taking an herbal prescription.
+This is the most popular choice for taking an herbal prescription.
 The formula is in a small bottle with an eye dropper which allows the patient to take them directly without water if none is readily available.
 This formula is the strongest in form and requires less over time.
 Generally, the patient will take one eye dropper two times daily 1/2 hour before meals.

 Powdered herbs.
 You will receive these in a bottle containing powdered granules.
 The dosage of your prescription will be written on the bottle and a gram measure spoon will be provided.
-Generally, you would take 4-5 level scoops with the gram spoon twice daily.
-This is taken dissolved into one cup of lukewarm water.
-This is the second strongest way to take an herbal prescription (not as powerful as the tinctures).
+The powder is dissolved into one cup of lukewarm water, as directed.
+This is the second strongest way to take an herbal prescription.

 Tea pills.
 These are taken as recommended/prescribed by your acupuncturist/herbalist.
 These are not as strong as tinctures or powders, yet still popular as they are easy to carry.